 In spontaneous fission, a very heavy nucleus falls apart into big fragments.
 If there are two fragments, it is called binary fission.
 In some cases, there are three fragments.
 That is called ternary fission; the third fragment is usually an alpha particle.
 This section summarizes some of the basic ideas.

-What makes fission energetically possible is that very heavy nuclei have less binding energy per nucleon than those in the nickel/iron range, 14.2.
+What makes fission energetically possible is that very heavy nuclei have less binding energy per nucleon than those in the nickel/iron range, as shown earlier in figure 14.4.
 The main culprit is the Coulomb repulsion between the protons.
 It has a much longer range than the nuclear attractions between nucleons.
 Therefore, Coulomb repulsion disproportionally increases the energy for heavy nuclei.
-If a nucleus like uranium-238 divides cleanly into two palladium-119 nuclei, the energy liberated is on the order of 200 MeV.
+If a nucleus like uranium-238 divides cleanly into two palladium-119 nuclei, the energy liberated is on the order of 200 MeV (200 000 000 eV).
 That is obviously a very large amount of energy.
 Chemical reactions produce maybe a few eV per atom.

 Indeed, while the fission products may have lower energy than the original nucleus, in taking the nucleus apart, the nuclear binding energy must be provided right up front.
 On the other hand the Coulomb energy gets recovered only after the fragments have been brought far apart.
 As a result, there is normally a energy barrier that must be crossed for the nucleus to come apart.
 That means that an “activation energy” must be provided in nuclear reactions, much like in most chemical reactions.